edsu/inst126/README.md

 Office:  0301 Hornbake Library ([MITH])
 Office Hours: Friday 3-4pm and by appointment

-## Catalog Description

-INST126 is an introduction to computer programming for students with very limited or no previous programming experience.
-Topics include fundamental programming concepts such as variables, data types, assignments, arrays, conditionals, loops, functions, and I/O operations.
-Particular emphasis is placed on analysis and the social and political aspects of code and data.

-## Extended Course Description
+## Description

-This is an introduction to programming for information science majors.
+INST126 is an introduction to programming for information science majors.
 This course provides a path for students with diverse backgrounds to successfully learn programming.
 You are not expected to have any computer programming experience.